MTShaon/CryptoToolsOfBase-/README.md

   3. reminder as need for get a digit of destination  base number system
   4. Quotient as need for next iteration to get a digit of destination base number system.
   5. this arrow show the order of reminder to make 3 base number
-  6. this is the actual value of base-3 number of base-10 base number 100
+  6. this is the actual value of base-3 number of base-10 number 100